KonstantinTomashevich/colonization/README.md

 - [ ] Diplomacy system.
 - [ ] Colony level of life system.
 - [ ] Natives and relations with them.
-- [x] Multiplayer support (basic multiplayer works at commit 0744814, now working on normal game start ui).
+- [x] Multiplayer support (scene replication is one-directional, the server always has authority, the client responds with network messages).

 ## How to build
 Step 1.
 Download Urho3D SDK binary release from [SourceForge](https://sourceforge.net/projects/urho3d/files/Urho3D/).
 Recommended version -- **1.6**.
 Also you can build Urho3D from source, for more information visit [Urho3D Site](https://urho3d.github.io).